joostdecock/site/pages/docs/site/markup.md

 ## Types of markup

-Before we can present an overview of the markup typically used on this site, it's important to understand that different types of markup work together to come up with the end result.
+Before we start, you should know that different types of markup are mixed together to generate this website.

 ### Liquid
-[Liquid](https://shopify.github.io/liquid/) is a template language used in Jekyll.
+[Liquid](https://shopify.github.io/liquid/) is the template language used in Jekyll.

 While it's mostly used in Jekyll layouts, we sometimes also use it in our content.
-For example, inserting images can be done easily with our liquid figure include (see[images](#images) below).
+For example, inserting images can be done easily with our liquid figure include (see [images](#images) below).

 You'll recognize liquid by its opening and closing tags.
-Liquid uses {% raw %}`{% %}`{% endraw %} for logic and {% raw %}`{{ }}`{% endraw %} for printing.
+Liquid uses {% raw %}`{% %}`{% endraw %} for logic and {% raw %}`{{ }}`{% endraw %} for output.

 ### Kramdown
 We use [kramdown](https://kramdown.gettalong.org/), which is a flavour of Markdown that comes with some extras.

-Markdown allows for manipulation of attributes, something we use relatively often to add classes to elements.
+Kramdown allows for manipulation of attributes, something we use relatively often to add classes to elements.

 Have a look at the [todo lists](#todo-lists) or our various [blockquote styles](#blockquotes) for examples.